Carmelite Brewer Christie: Diary

 Carmelite made entries in a diary from 1868 to 1931.
 About 20 of these volumes, along with correspondence, address books and memorandums are in the Minnesota Historical Society's archives.
 They have been used by historians and researchers.
-Her entries during her time at Tarsus are controversial in the context of interpretation events surround Turkish, Armenian, Kurdish, Greek, various political and religious groups.
+Her entries during her time at Tarsus are controversial in the context of the interpretation of events surrounding Turkish, Armenian, Kurdish, Greek and various other political and religious groups.

-Reverend Richard Walker Rockwell supplied Arnold Toynbee with what was reported to be a transcribed copy of Mrs. Christie's diary, with many peoples names omitted or noted with initials.
+Reverend Richard Walker Rockwell supplied Arnold Toynbee with what was reported to be a transcribed copy of Mrs. Christie's diary, with many people's names omitted or noted with initials.
 Toynbee edited the "Blue Book" in 1916 and included some entries of Mrs. Christie.
-At the time, Turkish critics said the Blue Book was an exaggeration, events fabricated by missionaries and was clearly a piece of WWI British propaganda.
-They pointed out that Toynbee pressured Rev. Rockwell for names, so as editor he could assure the reader these people existed.
+At the time, Turkish critics said the Blue Book was an exaggeration, events fabricated by missionaries and clearly a piece of WWI British propaganda.
+They pointed out that Toynbee pressured Rev. Rockwell for names, so as editor, he could assure the reader these people existed.
 Toynbee did not get the names but included Mrs. Christie's entries.

 In general, her diaries document her activities and her opinions about events around her, including her family.

 Later life

-In 1919, Carmelite and Thomas returned to the United States, where briefly Thomas became pastor at the Union Church in Palm Springs, California.
+In 1919, Carmelite and Thomas returned to the United States, where Thomas briefly became pastor at the Union Church in Palm Springs, California.
 After the couple's daughter Agnes, who had been suffering from ill health, committed suicide in December 1919, the couple's youngest daughter, Jean, went to Tarsus to help her mother prepare to return to the United States.
-They made their home in Eagle Rock California among a large community of Armenians.
+They made their home in Eagle Rock, California among a large community of Armenians.
 Thomas died in 1921.
 In the last years of her life, Carmelite lived in Pasadena with her daughter Jean, who taught at Occidental College.

 Death and legacy

 Carmelite died on October 17, 1931, in Pasadena.
 She and Thomas are buried in Newton Cemetery (Massachusetts) in the American Missionary Board plot.

 The Minnesota Historical Society was given a trunk full of Christie family letters in 1965.
 The Christie family was asked to give or make copies of other letters and diaries for a permanent Christie collection.
-In 2016, the collection occupies over 20 cubic feet for Thomas & his family and about the same for his father and siblings.
+In 2016, the collection occupied over 20 cubic feet for Thomas & his family and about the same for his father and siblings.
 This collection includes Carmelite's continuous diary she kept from 1865 to 1931, giving important historical, first person accounts of the turbulent times of Turkey's history at the turn of the twentieth century through the First World War.